 One of the at least two different nuh_layer_id values shall be equal to the object identifier passed as argument of the filtering function.

-A VVC elementary stream generated as output of the filtering function shall comply to these rules:
+A VVC elementary stream generated as output of the filtering function shall comply with these rules:

 The number of access units in the output elementary stream shall be equal to the number of access units in the input elementary stream.